mstksg/inCode/copy/entries/hamilton-1.md

 ### Phase Space

-The only thing I've really said in detail about phase space is that if your system's state has $n$ parameters, then the corresponding phase space is
-$2n$-dimensional (and that Hamiltonian mechanics is somehow about systems moving around in phase space).
-Let me clear it up now: *Phase space* is a
-$2n$-dimensional space parameterized by:
+Hamiltonian dynamics are about systems moving around in phase space.
+Phase space is the "room where it happens", so to speak, so let's dig deeper into what it is.  *Phase space* is a $2n$-dimensional space parameterized by:

 1. All of the current values of the $n$ parameters ("generalized coordinates")
 2. All of the current "generalized momenta" of those $n$ parameters